More Than You Ever Wanted to Know About the Permanent Magnet Industry

 The Use of Low Weight High Torque Permanent Magnet Brushless Motors in Commercial Drone Applications

 The use of commercial delivery drones has raised a requirement for low weight high torque motors.
 As the use of drones expands into applications that carry loads for various purposes, the overall weight capacity of the drone will become a very important issue.
 One way to improve the weight capacity will be to decrease the weight of the actual drone.
 The drone body can be made of low weight high strength materials so the weight reduction possibilities will be in the areas of the batteries and the motors used in the drones.
-Another requirement will be to allow the weight change of a full load on delivery and the empty load when returning.
-This will require a low motor weight and a low winding resistance to give a flat speed torque curve.
-This discussion will be on these two requirements counteract each other and how to compromise these to get a good low weight high torque motor
+This presentation will provide a case study of a permanent magnet brushless motor for a small commercial delivery drone.
+The motor size will be 2 inches long and 1.8 inches in diameter.
+The major requirement will be to achieve is a flat speed torque so that there is not a large variation in the rotor speed between the delivery with a full load and the return with no load.
+Another requirement is the need to keep the motor weight as small as possible to maximize the drone load capacity.
+Low winding resistance will keep the torque curve flat and also maximize the torque capability.
+The easiest way to keep the resistance low is to increase the volume of copper in the winding, however this will also increase the motor weight.
+The methods and tradeoffs used to get a high torque to weight ratio with a flat speed torque curve for this motor will be discussed in this presentation.

 Eddy Current Detection of Mechanical Faults in Permanent Magnets and in Magnet Blanks Prior to Magnetization